 THE LAW OFFICES OF HAROLD R. BURKE

-He has served as a guest lecturer on employment and discrimination issues at the University of Connecticut MBA program in Stamford and has also presented lectures on a number of topics including: “The Application of the False Claims Act to Employment Matters”, Connecticut Employment Lawyers Association, May, 2005; “Combating Fraud and Abuse in Government Funded Programs”, Public Purchasing Agents Association, Connecticut Chapter, January, 2003; "The Use of Statistical Evidence to Prove Workplace Discrimination", Connecticut Trial Lawyers Association, October, 2001.
-Additionally, he has conducted in-house management training on employment issues.
+Mr. Burke has served as a guest lecturer on employment and discrimination issues at the University of Connecticut MBA program in Stamford, and has also presented lectures on a number of topics including: “The Application of the False Claims Act to Employment Matters”, “Combating Fraud and Abuse in Government Funded Programs”, and "The Use of Statistical Evidence to Prove Workplace Discrimination".
+He has also conducted in-house management training on employment compliance issues.

 Contact Mr. Burke directly at